Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to Russia Today, the components of the 60-ton bridge appeared at a local scrap yard.
 The thieves received 1.3 million rubles ($15,000), while the estimated value of the bridge is up to 300 million rubles ($3.5 million).

-The bridge is not in operation and the railway is not under the control of local authorities or other state bodies, TASS reported.
+The bridge is not in operation and the railway is not under the control of local authorities or other state bodies, TASS said.
 Local residents use the bridge as a shortcut to nearby settlements.

 KHANH LINH (t/h)